paulin/mattpaulin/channel-content.md

 ## What I'm Exploring Now

 We're living in a new era of product development, powered by AI.
-With complexity abstracted away, the big question is no longer *how* to build, but *what should we build?*
+As complexity is abstracted away, the most important question is no longer *how* to build, but *what should we build, and why?*

 I'm exploring:

-- **AI & Data Science** – shaping products that adapt and think alongside us.
+- **AI-Driven Products** – experimenting with how machine learning and data systems meaningfully change product capability.
-- **Autonomy & Learning** – experimenting with reinforcement learning and autonomous systems.
+- **Autonomy & Learning** – hands-on exploration of reinforcement learning and autonomous systems.
-- **Games & Play** – using games as tools for education, creativity, and lifelong learning.
+- **Games & Play** – using games as tools for education, creativity, and learning through experience.

 At the heart of it all is one goal: creating products that give people **epiphanies** — new ways to learn, communicate, and grow.